 It’s natural for people to make sense of something by relating it to the different aspects of their lives.
 Also, by making space in their thoughts for that something, it becomes easier to remember and absorb the message.

 Storytelling doesn’t just explicitly tell a story.
 It’s made to create waves of conversation and interpretation.
 It extends itself to be an experience to whoever the consumer may be.

 Importance of B2B Storytelling

-In reality, successful B2B marketing strategies are not just about logic, technical processes, and facts.
+In reality, successful B2B content marketing strategies are not just about logic, technical processes, and facts.
 The world has come to realize that it’s about connecting with people on an emotional/psychological level.

 According to research by Google in partnership with Motista and CEB, 50% of B2B buyers are more likely to buy if they can connect emotionally with your brand.
 It starts with your business’ goals, objectives, mission, and vision.
 If a B2B buyer sees that there’s a common ground, they identify with your brand, which creates a sense of trust.

 Based on the same study, 71% of B2B buyers purchase when they see personal value in your business.
 Along with that, 68.8% of the B2B buyers surveyed are even willing to pay a higher price to do business with a brand they believe in.

 But what does “personal value” mean in B2B marketing?